Urban agriculture in Havana

 Some sources suggesting that anywhere from 50 percent to 90 percent of Havana's fresh produce is grown within its boundaries.
 It provides an example of systematic rethinking of the urban landscape in order to make it more productive.
 The “food production infrastructure has been woven into the city fabric, with interventions that range in size from backyard gardens to large peri-urban farms.”

-Havana’s urban growers take this work seriously, and have transformed underused urban spaces into exceptionally productive areas.
+Havana's urban growers take this work seriously, and have transformed underused urban spaces into exceptionally productive areas.
 “The range of urban agriculture types and scales varies greatly, from the large, independently run organopónicos to community-based rooftop farming, to the individual urban plot or allotment farming.”
-Have an idea for a case study?
-Print

 The stakeholders are the Cuban Ministry of Agriculture and its UAD and the urban agriculturists themselves.
 From 1990 to 1994 an estimated 25,000 people worked on about 1,800 hectares of Havana land.